ansible/eda-server-operator/docs/user-guide/advanced-configuration/assigning-eda-pods-to-specific-nodes.md

   ...
   ```

-  For more information about how node selectors and tolerations work, refer to Kubernetes docs on (nodeSelector)[https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector] and (Taints and Tolerations)[https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/].
+  For more information about how node selectors and tolerations work, refer to Kubernetes docs on [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) and [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).